CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 At the end of your analysis, you can delete your virtual Desktop and all the files in it.

-You can not undo this action:
+You cannot undo this action:

-* On SD Desktop Homepage, click on **Go To SD Desktop Management page**.
+* On SD Desktop Homepage, click on **Go to SD Desktop Management page**.
 * Here, under **Available instances** click on **Delete Desktop**.